Archontics: Beliefs

-The Archontics held that there were Seven Heavens, ruled by the Demiurge surrounded by Archons begotten by him, who are the jailers of the souls.
+The Archontics held that there were Seven Heavens, ruled by the Demiurge, surrounded by Archons, begotten by him, who are the jailers of the souls.
 In the eighth heaven dwells the supreme Mother of light.
-The king or tyrant of the seventh heaven is Sabaoth, the god of the Jews, who is the father of the Devil.
+The king or tyrant of the seventh heaven is Sabaoth, who they argued was the god of the Jews and the father of the Devil.
 The Devil, dwelling upon earth, rebelled against his father, and opposed him in all things, and by Eve begot Cain and Abel.
 Cain slew Abel in a quarrel about their sister, whom both loved.

 "They say," records Epiphanius, "that the soul is the food of the Archons and Powers without which they cannot live, because she is of the dew from above and gives them strength.
 When she has become imbued with knowledge ... she ascends to heaven and gives a defence before each Power and thus mounts beyond them to the upper Mother and Father of the All whence she came down into this world."